Debugging the Smart Home

 A good place to inspect errors is Smarthome Analytics dashboard, which aggregates charts of Usage and Health metrics for your cloud fulfillment:

-• The Usage metrics reflects the usage trend of your smart home Action, including the number of daily active users and total request count to your fulfillment.
+• The Usage metrics reflects the usage trend of your Cloud-to-cloud integration, including the number of daily active users and total request count to your fulfillment.

-• The Health metrics helps you monitor anomaly occurrence on your smart home Action, covering request latency, success percentage, and error breakdown.
+• The Health metrics helps you monitor anomaly occurrence on your Cloud-to-cloud integration, covering request latency, success percentage, and error breakdown.

 To narrow down the cause of the error, follow the steps below to access the project dashboard.

-1. In the Actions console, go to the Projects page.
+1. In the Developer Console, go to the Projects page.

 2. Select your smart home project.